 - loves creative ways of movement, like dancing and vinyasa yoga

-- wants to have a little support in traditional yoga poses
+- wants to have a little support in challenging yoga poses

 - wants to practice all those inversions safely, even as a beginner

-- is playful and curious about new possibilities for growing stronger and more flexible
+- looks for new possibilities to grow stronger and more flexible

 - wants to develop a graceful posture and liberate the body from any tension it may be holding.